What is a Chamber of Commerce?

 Plus, it’s important to note that most of the reasons and benefits to chamber membership listed below are available to your employees as well.
 This perk alone can make chamber membership worth it.
 For instance, if you want to get more involved in social media and your person who will be handling it doesn’t know how to do it, you have two options for training:

-- place the onus on your employee to learn or
+- place the cost on your employee to learn or

 - pay for the training yourself